openhackathons-org/End-to-End-LLM/README.md

 # End-to-End NLP Bootcamp

 This repository contains the material for the **End-To-End NLP** bootcamp, the goal of which is to build a complete end-to-end NLP pipeline for Question Answering application.
-This bootcamp will introduce participants to multiple NVIDIA® SDKs, most notably NVIDIA TAO Toolkit, NVIDIA TensorRT™, and NVIDIA RIVA.
+This bootcamp will introduce participants to multiple NVIDIA® SDKs, most notably NVIDIA NeMo Megatron, NVIDIA TensorRT™, and NVIDIA RIVA.
 Participants will also have hands-on experience in data preprocessing, model training, optimization, and deployment at scale.

-The content is structured in 3 modules, plus an introductory notebook and two challenge notebooks:
+The content is structured in 4 modules, plus an introductory notebook and two challenge notebooks:

 - Overview of **End-To-End NLP** bootcamp
 - Lab 1: Data preprocessing
-- Lab 2: Transfer learning with NVIDIA TAO (QA training)
-- Lab 3: Custom model deployment on RIVA
+- Lab 2: Custom model deployment on RIVA
+- Lab 3: NeMo Megatron
+- Lab 4: NeMo Megatron-GPT 1.3B Prompt
 - Challenge 1: building SQuAD dataset
 - Challenge 2: deploying custom dataset on RIVA

 ## Tutorial duration

 The total bootcamp material would take approximately 8 hours.
-It is recommended to divide the teaching of the material into two days, covering Lab 1 in one session and Lab 2 & 3 in the next session.
+It is recommended to divide the teaching of the material into two days, covering Lab 1 & 2 in one session and Lab 3 & 4 in the next session.

-## Running using Singularity
+## Running Labs

-Update coming soon
+Lab 1, 3, and 4 are run using singularity while Lab 2 is run using Docker

+**To run the material using Singularity containers, follow the steps below.**

+To build the Data Preprocessing Singularity container, run: `singularity build --fakeroot --sandbox tao_convai.simg Singularity_convai`

+To build the Nemo Megatron Singularity container, run: `singularity build --fakeroot --sandbox nemo_23_02.simg.simg Singularity_nemo`

+### Run Data Preprocessing Notebooks

+Run the first container with: `singularity run --fakeroot --nv -B ~/End-to-End-Computer-NLP/workspace:/workspace tao_convai.simg jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/workspace`

+The `-B` flag mounts local directories in the container filesystem and ensures changes are stored locally in the project folder.
+Open jupyter lab in browser: http://localhost:8888

+You may now start working on the lab by clicking on the `Start_Here.ipynb` notebook.

+When you are done with `Overview.ipynb`, `General_preprocessing.ipynb`, `QandA_data_processing.ipynb`, and `Exercise.ipynb` notebooks, shut down jupyter lab by selecting `File > Shut Down` in the top left corner, then shut down the Singularity container by typing `exit` or pressing `ctrl + d` in the terminal window.

+### Run Nemo Megatron and NeMo Megatron-GPT 1.3B Prompt

+Run the first container with: `singularity run --fakeroot --nv -B ~/End-to-End-Computer-NLP/workspace:/workspace nemo_23_02.simg jupyter-lab --no-browser --allow-root --ip=0.0.0.0 --port=8888 --NotebookApp.token="" --notebook-dir=/workspace`

+Open jupyter lab in browser: http://localhost:8888 and continue the lab by running

+`NeMo_Primer.ipynb`, `Multitask_Prompt_and_PTuning.ipynb`, and `demo.ipynb` notebooks.

+When you are done with these notebooks, shut down jupyter lab by selecting `File > Shut Down` in the top left corner, then shut down the Singularity container by typing `exit` or pressing `ctrl + d` in the terminal window.

-## Running using Docker
+## Running Riva Deployment using Docker

-Run the material via a python virtual environment and Docker containers.
+Run Lab 2 via a Docker container.
 Root privileges are required using `sudo`.
-If you don't have root privileges on your local system, please follow the above instructions on how to run the lab using Singularity.

 ### Installing the prerequisites